-- (a) "waste generated on board": substances or articles defined in (b) to (f) below, of which the person in charge disposes or of which he/she intends or is required to dispose; - (b) "waste r generated from the operation of the vessel": wastes and waste water generated on board from the operation and maintenance of the vessel; this includes oily and greasy wastes and other wastes generated from the operation of the vessel; - (c) "oily and greasy waste occurring from the operation of the vessel": used oil, bilge water and other oily and greasy waste such as used grease, used filters, used rags, containers and receptacles for such wastes: - (d) "used oil": used oil or other non-reusable oil from engines, gears and hydraulic equipment; - (e) "bilge water": oily water from the engine-room bilges, peak, cofferdams, double-hull spaces or side compartments; - (f) "used grease": used grease collected from run-off from greasers, bearings and greasing facilities and other non-reusable grease; - (g) "other wastes occurring from the operation of the vessel": domestic waste water, household refuse, sludge, slops and other special wastes within the meaning of paragraph 2 below; - (h) "cargo-related wastes": waste and waste water occurring on board the vessel and deriving from the cargo; residual cargo and handling residues as defined in (i)-(j) below are not included in this category;

-- (i) "residual cargo": liquid cargo remaining in the cargo tanks or in the cargo piping after unloading without the use of a stripping system in accordance with the ADN, as well as dry cargo remaining in the holds after unloading before manual or mechanical sweepers or suction facilities are used; - (j) "handling residues": cargo which falls on the vessel outside the hold during handling; - (k) "reception facility": a vessel or a facility on land approved by the competent authorities for the collection of waste generated on board.
+- 1. Terms concerning waste in general - (a) "waste occurring on board": substances or articles defined in (b) to (f) below, of which the person in charge disposes or of which he intends or is required to dispose; - (b) "waste resulting from the operation of the vessel": waste and waste water generated on board as a result of the operation and maintenance of the vessel; it includes oily and greasy waste and other waste occurring during the operation of the vessel; - (c) "oily and greasy waste occurring during the operation of the vessel": waste oil, bilge water and other oily and greasy waste such as waste grease, used filters, used rags, containers and packagings for such waste; - (d) "waste oil": used oil or other non-reusable grease from engines, gears and hydraulic equipment; - (e) "bilge water": oily water from the engine-room bilges, peak, cofferdams or side compartments; - (f) "waste grease": used grease collected from run-off from greasers, bearings and greasing facilities and other non-reusable grease; - (g) "other waste occurring during the operation of the vessel": domestic waste water, household refuse, sludge, slops and other special waste as defined in paragraph 3 below; - (h) "cargo-related waste": waste and waste water occurring on board the vessel and deriving from the cargo; cargo remnants and handling residues as defined in paragraph 2, (b) and (d) below are not included in this category; - (i) "reception facility": a vessel within the meaning of article 1.01 paragraph 1(a) of these Rules or a facility on land approved by the competent authorities for the collection of waste occurring on board. - 2.
+Cargo terms - (a) "exclusive transport operations": successive transport operations during which the same cargo or another cargo the carriage of which does not require the prior cleaning of holds or tanks is carried in the vessel's hold or cargo tank; - (b) 'cargo remnants': liquid cargo remaining in the cargo tanks or in the pipes after unloading when a stripping system in accordance with the ADN has not been used, and dry cargo remaining in the holds after unloading before manual or mechanical sweepers or suction facilities are used;